RacZo/letsavegas/README.md

+Let's Save GAS is an App that runs on General Motors's latest car models App enabled Dashboard using GM Developers APIs and it was first developed at AT&T Hackathon in Las Vegas, Nevada on January 2013.

-Let's Save GAS is an online community (of car drivers and pedestrians) helping each other to save on gas using crowdsourcing and gamification.
+Let's Save GAS is an online/mobile community of car drivers, bikers and also pedestrians helping each other to save on gas using crowdsourcing and gamification.

 GAS prices are reported directly from the pump using an In-Vehicle App available on select General Motors(TM) cars such as the new Chevy Volt(TM).
 Members of the community are rewarded with badges and their reputation grows along with the